-When Snowtrekker canvas tents were designed 17 years ago, every one of their features were carefully planned and tested to withstand the rigorous demands of the winter elements.
+When Snowtrekker® canvas tents were designed 22 years ago, every one of their features were carefully planned and tested to withstand the rigorous demands of the winter elements.
 Their modified wedge design combat wind and snowload from every direction and their smaller overall interior volume increase heating efficiency while maintaining maximum floor print area.

 Functional living space is achieved with an interior frame that matches the slope of the walls and supports the entire ridgeline of the tent.
 Furthermore, this design makes the tent freestanding and easy to set up, even solo.
 Add to this the next generation of guy-lines and Snowtrekker tents set up remarkably tight.

 An asymmetrical oval door is structurally integrated into the tent and allows the entryway to be heightened providing easier entrance/exit.
-Additionally, the door flap closes with a single vertical zipper.
+Additionally, the door flap closes with a single vertical zipper but has 2 zipper pulls to allow opening from the top or bottom.

 Of course, we’ve kept the time-proven features including 7 ounce tight weave, hi thread count canvas, reinforced stress points, and 12” wide synthetic snow flaps.
 Tent package includes tent with stove jack and frame.
 Tent bags and tent stakes are sold separately.